 - Make sure the second remains your actual DNS IP.

-You could also try doing a few changes in the DNS.
+You could also try doing a few changes in the DNS address department.
 They aren’t a must but may help if something is badly configured.

 6. Create a new hosts file